Career & Experience

 Every year hundreds of students are hired through the Work Study program to engage in innovative and exciting employment opportunities on campus.
 Here are a few reasons you could benefit from hiring a UBCO student:

 Recruit students with no posting fees.
 Paid and volunteer postings welcome.

 View the following video for instructions on how to use the self-serve job board to post part-time, full-time, co-op, paid, and volunteer opportunities for students and alumni at UBC’s Okanagan campus.

 Information about UBC’s Okanagan campus: Check out our campus fact sheet (PDF).

-Interview rooms: Contact Career Services if you need a room to conduct an interview.
+Interview rooms: Contact us at firstname.lastname@example.org if you need a room to conduct an interview.